walleth/walleth.github.com/_posts/2017-10-18-issuETH-ethereum-issue-bounties.md

 Currently you only get notifications for the Rinkeby network.
 The geth node to serve the chain-watcher is still syncing.
 But once this is finished it will also serve WALLETH for the fcm-push option (this was also only active for Rinkeby for now).

 I would be happy about feedback.
 Please try it out (not yet with huge amounts please).
 If you find issues please let me know.

+You can find the [source-code here](https://github.com/issuETH/issuETH).
+This project also has some enhancement issues open with issuETH bounties attached for dogfooding,PoC and inception.